Expo 2015: Controversy

 Expo 2015's opening on May 1 was met with protests by a black bloc of anti-austerity activists, with police using tear gas.
 Although Vatican City invested €3 million in its pavilion before Pope Francis' election, he said that it was good for the church to be involved in causes which fight hunger and promote clean energy but too much money was wasted on the Expo by the Vatican.

-Italian analysts like Daniela Danna have analysed the massive cost overruns for the project, the inflated prices paid for the land (with conflict of interest, the sellers and buyers sometimes being the same), poor worker contracts, the presence of large multinationals, the pouring of huge amounts of cement on the site, pushing through three new road projects that had previously been blocked (one outer bypass, the TEEM A58 cost €1.7 billion or US$2bn for 30 km, dubbed the most expensive highway in Europe), an abortive scenic canal network that was left incomplete, and the failure to find a buyer for the site after the event.
-She says protest in Milan and across Italy was inevitable, because "organizing circuses is politically risky when bread is hard to come by".

 Food

 Several unusual (or unique) food choices were offered during the exposition, some normally not permitted in Italy.
 At Zimbabwe's pavilion, visitors could try burgers made from crocodile, zebra or python (named "crocoburger", "zebraburger" and "savanaburger" by their creator, consul Georges El Badaoui).
 The pavilion's food was some of the expo's most innovative and extravagant.
 At the Japanese pavilion during the expo, European regulations were relaxed and it was possible to taste sashimi from pufferfish (fugu).
 In the Future Food District were packs of canned insects, common in Southeast Asia but prohibited in the European Union.
 Italian chef Massimo Bottura and international colleagues created the Refettorio Ambrosiano, a gourmet soup kitchen using waste food from the fair.